 The University will take reasonable steps to protect the confidentiality of the parties involved in a complaint.
 Persons involved will be advised of the necessity of keeping information related to a complaint confidential.
 However, persons should be aware that the University may need to disclose information in order to conduct an investigation, resolve a complaint and comply with applicable law.

 The University does not tolerate or condone any form of retaliation against a person whose complaint is made in good faith or against any person who participates in good faith in an inquiry or investigation of a complaint under this procedure.

 This procedure does not supersede policies and procedures addressing issues specifically governed by other University policies, such as: school grade appeals and school dismissal appeals, disability and reasonable accommodation complaints.
 Students are expected to present such complaints in accordance with the applicable school and University policy and procedure.

 IX.
-Complaints Involving Affiliates' Employees
+Complaints Involving Affiliates' Employees and Other Third Parties

 X. Filing Complaints with Outside Agencies

 For further information on non-discrimination, or to file an equal opportunity complaint directly with the U.S. Department of Education, contact: